 Requirements for getting a Credit Loan in Germany

 - Regular and stable income.
 You should be able to provide your salary slips.
-If you are freelancer you can either show your previous year tax returns and monthly billing.
+If you are a freelancer you can show your previous year tax returns and regular monthly billing.
 If you get regular work from a single client, you can ask the company to write that you might be getting regular work from them and the possible amount you will earn from them.

 If you have the above conditions, you can try for a loan in Germany from a bank, which usually has a lower interest rate.
 However, do not be disappointed since you can also get credit loans from other institutions if you do not have the above requirement, but with a little bit higher interest rate.

 Types of institutions which provide credit loan in Germany